Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 }
 ````

 **After all the steps are completed, onboarding needs to be finalized.
-This can be done using the Onboarding Form or via API call to [Finish company onboarding](https://docs.gusto.com/docs/api/b3A6MjU3Mjg5NTU-finish-company-onboarding)**.
-This will trigger the company's review by Gusto’s internal approval process which can take 1-2 business days. **A company must be approved before it can process payroll**.
-You can check the company’s approval status using our [Get a company endpoint](https://docs.gusto.com/docs/api/b3A6MTQ3MTExMTI-get-a-company) where `"company_status": "Approved"`.
+This can be done using the Onboarding Form or via API call to [Finish company onboarding](https://docs.gusto.com/docs/api/b3A6MjU3Mjg5NTU-finish-company-onboarding).** This will trigger the company's review by Gusto’s internal approval process.
+The majority of companies will be approved within minutes, however this process can sometimes take 1-2 business days, so it is recommended to start company onboarding accordingly to ensure employees are paid on time. **A company must be approved before it can process payroll.** You can check the company’s approval status using our [Get a company endpoint](https://docs.gusto.com/docs/api/b3A6MTQ3MTExMTI-get-a-company) where `"company_status": "Approved"`.

 ### Video Tutorial